jaaluh/developer-test-3a/README.md

 - The prices can then be set based on the exchange rate of the selected currency when products are fetched from the db

+## Final thoughts

+- Overall the test was a fun little project and made me think about the solution for a bit.
+Once I got started, I kinda wanted to continue working with it.

+- I'm quite happy with the results, but if there is one thing I would do differently in a real-world project, it would be to really get a good understanding of what we are building, why, and what the system must be able to accomplish.
+This ensures that we, as developers, can make the right architecture and technology decisions to deliver a working product to the customer.

+- Other than that, I might choose an ORM (e.g. Sequelize) to handle some of the heavy lifting with the database.
+I might also opt for Nest.js instead of Express for the backend, as I believe a structured framework can make maintaining the codebase easier, especially when multiple developers are working on the same project.

+- And of course, more automated tests could always be added if there is time in the project.
+I believe that even if there’s a slight chance the project will become more complex in the future, the overhead of writing unit, integration, and end-to-end tests from the beginning will pay off later.
+Additionally, I would add some linting rules to enforce a consistent coding standard, and using a static code analysis tool like SonarQube would be beneficial for the project's long-term health (e.g., forbidding overly long functions, catching subtle bugs, etc.).